-- “The government rebate is ending!” – The financial incentive on the upfront purchase of a solar power system (technically known as the STC incentive, but commonly referred to as the “government rebate“) is in place until 2031.
+“The government rebate is ending!” – The financial incentive on the upfront purchase of a solar power system (technically known as the STC financial incentive, but commonly referred to as the “government rebate“) is in place until 2030.
 While it will reduce each year by around 6%, unless the legislation changes, the STC scheme will not be ending any time soon.

 During a pre-installation inspection, an electrician should check whether your switchboard needs to be upgraded and do the calculation to see if your mains are big enough for solar.
 A CEC accredited solar designer (who may also be an electrician) will also determine the best layout for the panels.
 They will take factors such as potential shading, obstacles on the roof and the screw lines into consideration when designing the layout.